lloydXmas/mqtt-react-weather/README.md

 ## MVP Goals
 - [x] Deploy an MQTT broker to a VPS for private publish-subscribe messaging.
-- [x] An Express Node backend capable of subscribing to the MQTT broker and parsing messages to send data to the front.
+- [x] An Express Node backend subscribes to the MQTT broker and parsing topic messages and forwards in Socket.IO.
-- [x] React application whose components' states are updated based on incoming data.
+- [x] React components are are updated by App's state based on incoming Socket data.

-## Stretch Goals
-- [ ] Integrate MQTT publishing into React so handler functions and publish data to the broker.
-- [ ] Use JSON web tokens to manage/track subscribed topics.
-- [ ] Integrate React Router to manage subscribed topics.

 ## Prerequisites